 - Shop Using Amazon Smile

-Even due to the controversy of the event, many people still go ahead and celebrate Shark Week, after all, it’s become a long-awaited annual event.
+Even with the controversy of the event, many people still go ahead and celebrate it, after all, it’s become a long-awaited annual event.

 Personally, I think it’s a great thing to celebrate.
 But while you do, take some time to learn about sharks, and educate yourself and others about the threats that they face every day of the year.

-Many sharks continue to face threats of extinction, due to overfishing, shark finning, and human pollution.
+Many continue to face threats of extinction, due to overfishing, finning, and human pollution.
 It’s important that we raise awareness for these creatures and help protect them.

-Many people host shark and viewing parties in celebration of Shark Week.
-Groups of people come together to binge watch the Discovery Channel, Shark Movies and even play Shark Week Drinking Games!
+So its shark week how are you going to join in?
+Many people host shark and viewing parties in celebration of these amazing creatures.
+Groups of people come together to binge-watch the Discovery Channel, associated Movies and even play Shark Week Drinking Games!

-We are all looking forward to this year’s Shark Week.
+We are all looking forward to this year’s event.
 Maybe the Discovery Channel will revert back to their original educational shows to help raise awareness about the impending extinction of these amazing creatures.